La Scala announces 2023-24 season as new government decree creates uncertainty

 Meyer said he was calm and continuing to work as usual.
 “We are trying to secure the biggest artists in the world also in the future,’’ he said.

-The 2023-24 season opens on Dec.
+The 2023-24 season, the first fully organized by Meyer, opens on Dec.
 7 with a new production of Verdi’s “Don Carlo,” conducted by La Scala’s music director, Riccardo Chailly, and featuring Anna Netrebko, Rene Pape, Francesco Meli and Luca Salsi.

 Eleven of the 15 operas next season are by Italian composers, including Puccini’s “La rondine,” conducted by Chailly, and “Turandot,” conducted by Daniel Harding.
 The theater is also launching a new Wagner ring cycle, starting with “Das Rheingold” in October 2024.